Effective date: 8 October 2020

 11.7 We reserve the right at any time, for any reason, in our sole discretion, to: (i) suspend or terminate the Referral Programs; (ii) change any terms and conditions referred thereto; or (iii) suspend the Accounts of the users that do not comply with these Terms or whose behaviour may be abusive or fraudulent.

-12.2 The Sessions can be booked for educational purposes in a classroom setting.
-If the classroom setting entails minors, the Educator booking the Session is solely responsible for (i) obtaining all authorisations necessary for featuring and/or filming minors during the Sessions and (ii) complying with children protection policies of the respective educational institution.
+12.2 The Lessons can be booked for educational purposes in a classroom setting.
+If the classroom setting entails minors, the Educator booking the Lesson is solely responsible for (i) obtaining all authorisations necessary for featuring and/or filming minors during the Lessons and (ii) complying with children protection policies of the respective educational institution.
 The Company shall not obtain, assist to obtain, or examine any of the said authorisations and compliance on Educator’s behalf.

-13.3 If the Sessions entail minors featured by the Provider, the Provider is solely responsible for obtaining all authorisations necessary for featuring and/or filming minors during the Sessions.
+13.3 If the Lessons entail minors featured by the Provider, the Provider is solely responsible for obtaining all authorisations necessary for featuring and/or filming minors during the Lessons.
 The Company shall not obtain, assist to obtain, or examine any of the said authorisation and compliance on Provider’s behalf.

 13.1 We put reasonable efforts to ensure that COMMON TIME is always accessible to you.
 However, the availability of COMMON TIME may be affected by factors, which we cannot reasonably control, such as bandwidth problems, equipment failure, acts and omissions of our third-party service providers, or force majeure events.
 We take no responsibility for the unavailability of COMMON TIME caused by such factors.